 We asked seven leading AI tools to create the same image.
 Some nailed it, some missed the mark entirely—and one seriously surprised us.

-The real question: Which AI should you open when you need an image?
+Which AI should you open when you need to create an image?

-Everyone’s talking about AI image generators, but here’s what no one tells you: they’re wildly inconsistent.
+Everyone’s talking about AI image generators but they’re wildly inconsistent.
 Some nail photorealism but can’t handle creative concepts.
 Others have artistic flair but give you something you’d never actually use.

-We cut through the marketing noise with a simple test: one prompt, seven different AI tools, side-by-side results.
-No fluff—just practical answers for anyone who needs images that actually work.
+We devised a simple test: one prompt, seven different AI tools, side-by-side results.

 Graphic title: AI Knowledge Freshness: Who Knows the Most (2025)